annotation/text-fabric/tf/docs/about/datasharing.md

     `annotation/banks/sim/tf`

-synchronized with GitHub
+synchronized with the backend
-:   You must have your local repo contents synchronized with that on GitHub.
+:   You must have your local repo contents synchronized with that on the
+    GitHub/GitLab backend.

     Now other people can use your data.
     Whenever you push updates, users may fetch the updated data, depending on how they call up your data, see below.

-released on GitHub
+released on GitHub/GitLab
 :   If your data is reasonably stable, consider making an official *release*
-    on GitHub.
+    on GitHub/GitLab.

+    !!! hint "Zip the data"
-    Then you must attach your features as a zip file to that release.
+        Attach your features as a zip file to that release.
         Text-Fabric has a command to produce a zip file with exactly the right structure and name.

+        This is especially useful for GitHub, where it speeds up the download process for your data users.
+        On GitLab it does not make a difference, and you can safely omit this step.

     Consider to connect your repo with
     [Zenodo](https://zenodo.org).